nghiaho12/RunSFM/README.md

 - lmfit

 ### COMPILING
 To compile simply type 'make'.
+After compilation you will be reminded to copy bundler-v0.4-source/lib/libANN_char.so to /usr/local/lib and type ldconfig.
+Don't forget to do it!

 ### RUNNING
 Go to the directory containing all your images.
 Then type: